aws/aws-toolkit-vscode/CONTRIBUTING.md

 }
 ```

-<a name="amazonqLsp-settings">Overrides specifically for the language server can be set using the `aws.dev.amazonqLsp` setting.
-This is a JSON object consisting of keys/values required to override language server: `manifestUrl`, 'supportedVersions', 'id', and 'locationOverride'.</a>
+<a name="amazonqLsp-settings">Overrides specifically for the Amazon Q language server can be set using the `aws.dev.amazonqLsp` setting.
+This is a JSON object consisting of keys/values required to override language server: `manifestUrl`, `supportedVersions`, `id`, and `locationOverride`.</a>

 Example: